St. Thomas More Catholic Church

 Baptism is the gateway to the other sacraments.
 It is a sacrament of initiation, as are confirmation and holy communion.
 To be a Christian you must be baptized.
-By being baptized you bare the name of Christ.
+By being baptized you bear the name of Christ.
 You have a new identity, you become a member of the Christian community, and part of the Body of Christ.

 During the Baptismal Rite we get new clothes (white garment), a lighted candle to show the way, water to cleanse us and help us grow, oil for strength, even a companion for the journey (sponsor).
 But this is only the beginning of the journey of faith.